 Employees Not Entitled to Overtime Pay

-Federal law does not provided overtime pay to all classes of works.
+Federal law does not provide overtime pay to all classes of works.
 Those not covered by FLSA are known as exempt employees.
 These exemptions also apply in Texas.
-So if you’re paid an annual salary and earning more than a certain amount set by law, you are considered "exempt" and not covered by the FLSA.
+So if you're paid an annual salary and earning more than a certain amount set by law, you are considered "exempt" and not covered by the FLSA.
 This means exempt employees are not entitled to overtime pay for working more than 40 hours in a week.

 - Railroads and certain airline employees

 - Delivery drivers paid on approved trip rate plans